About the project

 a young Bill Shankly

-Bill Shankly born in Glenbuck in 1913 he is still a household name!
+Bill Shankly born in Glenbuck in 1913 is still a household name!
 A memorial in the old Glenbuck on the site of the Shankly house attracts Liverpool fans on pilgrimages from all over.

 As a player: Cronberry Eglinton 1931-32,Carlisle United 1932-33,Preston North End 1933-49, Liverpool 1942 as guest and Scotland 1938-39 (5 caps)